-VALUE: Name of the selected file, or NULL if no file was selected.
+VALUE: Name of the selected file(s), or NULL if no file was selected.
+In Windows there is a limit of 32Kb for this string.

 NOOVERWRITEPROMPT do not prompt to overwrite an existant file when in "SAVE" dialog.
 Default is "NO", i.e. prompt before overwrite.